 Over the last three decades, knowledge of the fundamental mechanisms of aging has advanced considerably.
 As a result of these advances, aging is no longer characterized as a single, over-arching process but rather as multiple biological and cellular processes working concurrently.
 We now have evidence that one of these mechanisms, the accumulation of senescent cells, is a major driver of many common age-associated diseases.
-The selective elimination of these cells extends both the healthspan and lifespan of animals, as we have demonstrated in preclinical studies published in Nature and Science.
+The selective elimination of these cells extends both the healthspan and lifespan of animals, as we have demonstrated in preclinical studies published in Nature ("Naturally occurring P16Ink4a-positive cells shorten healthy lifespan," Nature (2016) and "Clearance of p16Ink4a-positive senescent cells delays ageing associated disorders," Nature (2011)) and Science ("Senescent intimal foam cells are deleterious at all stages of atherosclerosis," Science (2016)).
 In particular, in 2011, one of our scientific co-founders demonstrated that mice allowed to accumulate senescent cells aged more rapidly, and that the elimination of these accumulated cells blunted multiple aspects of aging.
-In 2016, another one of our scientific co-founders demonstrated that mice senescent cells, or senolytic molecules, could potentially blunt the senescence-driven effects of the cardiovascular disease atherosclerosis.
+In 2016, another one of our scientific co-founders demonstrated that molecules able to selectively eliminate senescent cells, or senolytic molecules, could potentially blunt the senescence-driven effects of the cardiovascular disease atherosclerosis.
 Science listed these findings among the top breakthroughs of 2011 and 2016.